plumatic/plumbing/README.md

 (thrown?
 Exception (safe-get {:a 1 :b 2}} :c)
 ```

-Another useful map function we use a lot is `map-vals`:
+Another frequently used map function is `map-vals`:

 ```clojure
 ;; return k -> (f v) for [k, v] in map